 The chalky terrain is extremely slippery when exposed to rain, snow, and ice.
 Considering the relatively short hike and mild elevation gain, a successful ascent is well within reason for an adventurer with seasonally appropriate clothing, footwear, hydration, and adequate navigation skills.

-Theoretically, it's possible to claw and scramble one's way to a successful summit through brute force alone.
-However, for off-season and foul weather ascents, gaiters, snowshoes, MICROspikes, or Yaktrax may be beneficial if you've already invested in the equipment and have it readily available.
+Theoretically, it's possible to claw and scramble one's way to a successful summit during foul weather through brute force alone.
+However, for off-season and winter ascents, gaiters, snowshoes, MICROspikes, or Yaktrax may be beneficial if you've already invested in the equipment and have it readily available.

-There are discrepancies among online resources regarding the naming convention for various navigation points.
+There are discrepancies among online resources regarding the naming conventions for various navigation points.
 The correct, pre-populated destination on Google Maps is labeled "White Butte Trailhead."
 In actuality, the Google Maps destination for "White Butte Trailhead" leads to the White Butte parking area.
-"White Butte Trailhead" as identified on Google Maps is not the actual trailhead; however, it is the correct destination for purposes of vehicle navigation along the highway to the general location of the highpoint.
+"White Butte Trailhead" as identified on Google Maps is not the actual trailhead; however, it is the correct destination for purposes of vehicle navigation along the state highways and county backroads to the general location of the trailhead parking area.

 When using Google Maps for highway navigation, make sure to select "White Butte Trailhead" and not "White Butte, Chalky Butte, ND" from Google's pre-populated destinations.
 "White Butte, Chalky Butte, ND" is owned by a different landholder, fenced off, and clearly marked with multiple no trespassing signs [Credit sam807].

 Vehicle access is only allowed at the trailhead parking area.
 Do not drive up the access road to the abandoned farmhouse or the trailhead gate.